CubesAndCubes/anatomize/README.md

 First, we register a token for our numeric literals to use.
 A token has a name string and a matcher that can either be a RegExp (Regular Expression) or a function using Anatomize's custom matching utilities.
 The matcher describes the token so it can be detected in the source.

-We'll call the token "NUMBER" and provide a RegExp that matches one or more digits.
+We'll call the token "NUMBER" and use a RegExp that matches one or more digits.

 ```javascript
 MyParser.registerToken('NUMBER', /^\d+/);